Jerry quits Ben & Jerry's, saying its independence on social issues has been stifled

 Unilever said in a statement at the time that it hoped Ben & Jerry’s board would engage in the agreed-upon process.

+Tommaso Bondi, an assistant professor of marketing at Cornell Tech, speculates that both Unilever and Ben & Jerry's “underestimated” conflicts that would arise out of the arrangement — noting that the way that brands now talk about politics and social issues is “completely different” from when this deal was struck 25 years ago.
+And the size of the parent company today also piles on pressure.

+“Unilever is just simply too big to be polarizing,” Bondi said, while speaking out on social issues remains a defining feature of Ben & Jerry's identity.
+“In some sense, it was an obvious clash," he said.

-But lately, the marriage hasn’t been a happy one.
+Particularly in recent years, the marriage has been on shaky ground.
 In 2021, Ben & Jerry’s announced it would stop serving Israeli settlements in the occupied West Bank and contested east Jerusalem.
 The following year, Unilever sold its Israeli business to a local company that said it would sell Ben & Jerry’s under its Hebrew and Arabic name throughout Israel and the West Bank.

 In March 2024 Unilever announced the spinoff of the ice cream business — including Ben & Jerry’s — by the end of 2025 as part of a larger restructuring.
 Unilever also owns personal hygiene brands like Dove soap and food brands like Hellmann’s mayonnaise.